Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 For seven days, attorneys have both highlighted — and downplayed — Paltrow and Sanderson’s extravagant lifestyles.

-Sanderson’s attorneys are asking for more than $300,000 in damages.
-The money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit.
+Sanderson’s attorneys are asking for more than $300,000 in damages, but the money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit.
 Both sides have marshalled brigades of expert witnesses, including a biomechanical engineer and collision expert.

 Paltrow’s legal team has attempted to represent Sanderson as an angry, aging man who continued to travel internationally and go wine-tasting after the collision.
 Sanderson’s attorneys have questioned Paltrow about that day’s $8,890 bill for private ski instructors for four children accompanying her, as well as her decision to leave the slope after the crash to get a massage.